If you have been accused of a motoring offence that will affect your licence, we are here to help.

 - Driving without insurance

 - Failing to stop and report an accident

 - Reinstatement of your licence after it has been revoked by the DVLA

 Motoring Offences Costs

 Legal Aid is usually not available for motoring matters but in most instances, we are able to take on cases on a fixed fee basis.
 These are designed to give you peace of mind over costs right from the start.
-See here for more details.
+For information on costs and timescales See here for more details.